2017 Croatia Travel Tips. Croatia Packing List: What to Pack For Croatia

 Anatomie Travel Pants

-Stylish and oh-so-European these pants will see you blend in like a local.
+Stylish and oh-so-European Anatomie’s travel pants will see you blend in like a local.

-These Paola Pants are super flattering travel pants that will have you looking and feeling good.
-These stretch woven, fitted cut with a mid rise wide waistband are perfect for travel in Croatia.
+The Paola Pants are super flattering travel pants that will have you looking and feeling good – I have them in two sizes.
+The stretch woven, fitted cut with a mid rise wide waistband are perfect for travel in Croatia.

 Leave the khaki cargo shorts at home.
 Why not add to your packing list for Croatia (well, anywhere really) a stylish scalloped edge short as seen here, the high waist and pattern keep it current, but it’s still easy to wear for daytime strolls.
 Instead of a blah tee pick up an off the shoulder lace detailed top.